CrossmodalGroup/NAAF/README.md

 ## Reference

-If you found this code useful, please cite the following paper:
+If you found this code useful, please cite the following papers:
 ```
 @inproceedings{zhang2022negative,
   title={Negative-Aware Attention Framework for Image-Text Matching},